Creating Future Stewards of Lake Champlain.

 Vision: Within the next ten years every graduate of Vermont’s largest school district, Burlington School District, will learn and play on Lake Champlain through our 4th and 5th grade initiative.
 By educating entire grade levels, together we are engaging an entire generation of students as future stewards of Lake Champlain.

 4th and 5th grade initiative: Classrooms participating in this program visit the sailing center three times, once per season.
 In the early fall and late spring, students sail.
 The winter lesson provides a bridge between the fall and spring lessons, connecting concepts and instilling confidence and ownership in students.
-There are 3 content tracks: Lake Ecology, Energy Interactions, and Engineering.

 Other programs: Programs are available for students of all ages.
 Topics we can accommodate include, but are not limited to: Community Engagement, Teamwork, Local Watershed, Geologic History, Water Quality, Marine Debris, Physics of Sailing, Wind, Weather, and Climate.